 - How to Build an Employee Referral Program

-An employee referral program is a recruitment strategy that encourages and incentivizes your current employees to refer qualified candidates from their personal networks.
+An employee referral program is a recruitment strategy that encourages and incentivizes current employees to refer qualified candidates from their personal networks.
 It’s not a request for a one-time referral of someone to fill an opening, but rather, a structured system of rewards meant to attract a continuous stream of capable applicants to benefit recruiting and hiring operations.

 Benefits of Employee Referral Programs